accuguide/accuguide/README.md

 ## Sponsors

-Please considering sponsoring Access Finder to ensure continued development and ability to keep this project free and open source!
+Please considering sponsoring Accuguide to ensure continued development and ability to keep this project free and open source!

 ### Current Sponsors